vatesfr/xen-orchestra/docs/airgap.md

 In this scenario, you are deploying directly without any prior Internet access.
 Vates can provide you with pre-registered XOAs that can be deployed directly in your offline environment, eliminating the need for any initial Internet connection.
 If you have an air gap subscription, our team will build it on-demand for you and provide a dedicated link for download.

 Please [contact us](https://vates.tech/contact) if you need more details.

+### Deploy your fully Airgap XOA

+Once you've downloaded the dedicated air-gap XOA provided by our support team, you can easily deploy it by following these steps:

+1. Obtain the deployment script: On a machine with Internet access (or another non-air-gap machine), run the following command to download the deployment script: `curl https://xoa.io/deploy > deploy.sh`.
+Alternatively, you can manually copy the content of https://xoa.io/deploy into a file named `deploy.sh`.
+2. Transfer files to your XCP-ng host: Copy both the `deploy.sh` script and the XOA appliance file (`XOA.xva`) to your air-gapped XCP-ng host.
+3. On your XCP-ng host, ensure that the deploy.sh script is executable by running `chmod +x deploy.sh`.
+Then, execute the following command to deploy the XOA appliance: `./deploy.sh XOA.xva`
+4. Follow the script instructions: During the deployment, the script will prompt you to enter the necessary network settings such as IP configuration, DNS, and NTP.
+Follow the instructions in the script to complete the setup.